sevvalserbes/cinema/README.md

 ![](https://media.giphy.com/media/lx7oJP8V7yyK7IQMvf/giphy.gif) ![](https://media.giphy.com/media/FkCOCECMcG4zLtEwdG/giphy.gif)

-## What answers you can find in this project?
+## Some of the questions this project might be answering

 ### How to inject a ViewModel that has parameters in its constructor to a fragment?